martinpercu/vue-components-and-options/README.md

 - The Mixins are really good if we want to do "same something" with several component but is not easy to know what there is in the mixin.
 (With Vue 3 works much better with options and Composition API)

+# Composition API
+## Lifecycle in Composition API.
+- I left the last App.vue saved as App-old-04.vue.
+- Create a component all